We use cookies to collect anonymous data to help us improve your site browsing experience.

 Sheriffdoms

-There are six Sheriffdoms in Scotland
+There are six sheriffdoms in Scotland.

 Each Sheriffdom has a sheriff principal charged with a number of duties in respect of the courts for which they are responsible, including in particular a duty "to secure the efficient disposal of business in the sheriff courts of that Sheriffdom".